nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `roles INDEX roles/ROLE1, ROLE2,...`

 Edits the roles of the person (whose position must be professor) at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​
+Roles are case-insensitive
 * Multiple roles may be added and must be separated by a comma.

 Examples:
 *  `roles 1 roles/Coordinator, Lecturer, Advisor` edits the roles of the 1st person to be `Coordinator, Lecturer, Advisor`.